EOEPCA/eoepca-killercoda/discovery/00-introduction.md

 ### Assumptions

-Before we start, you should note that this tutorial assumes a generic knowledge of EOEPCA pre-requisites (Kubernetes, Object Storage, etc...).
-If you want to know more about them, you can follow the [EOEPCA Pre-requisites](../prerequisites) before continuing with this tutorial.
+Before we start, you should note that this tutorial assumes a generic knowledge of EOEPCA pre-requisites (Kubernetes, Object Storage, etc...) and some tools installed on your environment (gomplate, minio client, etc...).
+If you want to know more about what is needed, for example if you want to replicate this tutorial on your own environment, you can follow the [EOEPCA Pre-requisites](../prerequisites) tutorial.